SarEnderTarkanson/Bike_Price_Prediction/README.md

 # Bike_Price_Prediction
 This is an ML Model that is designed to make the prediction for motobikes, some specifications of which are given.
 Firstly we do exploratory data analysis (EDA).
+In the EDA we do many things such as uploading the dataset, checking the missing values, dealing with outliers and pairplotting.